LaNsHoR/html-css-builder/README.md

 }
 ```

-to CSS; JSS features like nested selectors are not supported.
+to CSS.
+This is just a tiny, lightweight and fast util focused in small size and performance behind KISS principles.

 **TIP:** Because the style will be available globally as vanilla CSS does, ensure you use a prefix as part of your class names to avoid collisions with your consumer and third party styles.
+The use of prefixes has several advantages over hashing, like allowing the consumer expand the style without new classes injection.